JinChoi96/pdf2ko/README.md

 ```
 $ python3 traslate.py
 File name to translate: test
+Range to translate
+From: 1
+To : 3
 ```
 Then, it will process the pdf file and translate into Korean.
 ```
 ...
 Saved into ../after_trans/out_test.txt
 ```
-The translated file will be located at ``v1/after_trans`` folder.
+The translated file will be located at ``v2/after_trans/`` folder.

 ### Note
-Sometimes, translate-shell returns Null response error.
-As a hackaround, user-agent option is used but it doesn't always work.
+Since translate-shell is not supposed to used as a library, frequent request will block your IP and prevent to use translation from Google.

+Use only when translating appropriate quantity.